 Saldanha, the center of Avenidas Nova’s ‘hood, is the business district of central Lisbon: hotels, big offices, and newer buildings, but still close to Lisbon downtown.

-Three metro lines are passing in the area (red, yellow, and blue) and the neighbourhood is buzzing with shops, cafes, restaurants, and all kinds of services.
+Three metro lines are passing in the area (red, yellow, and blue) and the neighborhood is buzzing with shops, cafes, restaurants, and all kinds of services.
 The average apartments are big (from ’60-’80) but can be expensive, there is plenty of parking around and a new network of bike paths.

 Many the parks in the walkable distance: Parque Eduardo VII with its Tennis Club and the lovely Estufa Fria, the hidden Jardim Amalia Rodriguez the Garden of Palacio Galveias Public Library, the Gulbenkian Museum Garden, Campo Pequeno, the Caixa Geral newest outdoor space, the Fonte Luminosa Park in Alameda.